Mid Michigan Community Action

 5

-Breastfeeding and nutrition support
+Breastfeeding and Nutrition Support

 For breastfeeding support, Michigan WIC offers a warmline: 833-649-4223.
-The line is available 7 days a week from 8AM-8PM for anyone who is pregnant or breastfeeding, not just WIC clients!
-If you are a WIC client and cannot reach your peer counselor, call the warm line for immediate assistance.
+This line is available every day from 8 AM–8 PM for anyone who is pregnant or breastfeeding, not just WIC customers.

 Picture